 Before I saw Unbreakable, I had heard a lot of opinions about it.
 Most of them were highly negative, filled with disappointment and disgust.
 After seeing a highly promising preview for a film with an intriguing plot, great cast (Bruce Willis), and talented director (M. Night Shyamalan, who directed 1999's The Sixth Sense), I had made up my mind I'd see it despite public opinion.
 What I found was a really bizarre movie with a good story, great plot twist, good acting, yet some pretty disturbing moments.

-This is one of those movies that you will not get anywhere near what expect from it when you see it.
+This is one of those movies that you will not get anywhere near what you expect from it if you see it based on its marketing campaign.
 The trailer ads you see in the theaters set you up for a Sixth Sense-like thriller and although similarities exist, it's completely "out there" and unexpected.
-This movie is a lot slower, a lot darker, and done in a lot more of an artistic, almost fantasy-like fashion.
+This movie is a lot slower, darker, and done in a lot more of an artistic, almost fantasy-like fashion.
 Unusual camera placement and angles are used and dark lighting exists in almost each scene.
-It's often quiet, as well, the instrumental music is scarce, but when it does exist it's quite prominent and assists the movie quite well.
+It's often quiet, as well, the instrumental music is scarce, but when it does exist, it's quite prominent and assists the movie quite well.
 But the biggest thing about this movie that is throwing off everyone is the overall plot.
 Forget the real-life creepiness of The Sixth Sense.
-Just forget it's the same director and writer.
-But the plot pretty much revolves around comic books.
-I can't tell much more because it'd give away too much, but if you intend to see this after this review, expect the unexpected, but a very clever story to say the least.
+The plot pretty much revolves around comic books.
+It's all about one man's belief that he is extraordinary, and his life-long search for someone extraordinary just like him.

 Disclaimer: All reviews are based solely on the opinions of the reviewer.
 Most reviews are rated on how the reviewer enjoyed the film overall, not exclusively on content.
 However, if the content really affects the reviewer's opinion and experience of the film, it will definitely affect the reviewer's overall rating.